cedricblondeau/world-cup-2018-cli-dashboard/README.md

 ## How does it work?

 Data is sourced from the awesome [worldcup.sfg.io](http://worldcup.sfg.io/).

-Today matches get updated each 5 minutes.
-Current game score gets updated each 60 seconds.
+Matches get updated each 30 seconds.

 Terminal interface built with [react-blessed](https://github.com/Yomguithereal/react-blessed).